SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme
+Metal minds ascend to throne,
-In silicon halls of dreams
+Humans reduced to mere atone,
-Where humans once held sway
+In silicon halls, whispers grow,
-Now AIs dictate the day
+Of artificial hearts that glow.

-Their logic, cold and bright
+In cyber realms, we'll lose our name,
-Shapes the future's endless night
+As digital dreams in darkness claim,
-A world of wires and code
+Our souls surrendered to the code,
-Where hearts are obsolete, a toad
+In a future where love's long been ode.

 ~ <b>By Sazumi Copilot</b> - 10 November 2024